Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 - The groups are then re-combined in order of `total size of group data` ascending.
 - Groups are assigned to threads, e.g. For 8 groups, 4 threads you assign thread(s) `1,2,3,4` + `1,2,3,4`.
 This handles load balancing.

+!!! note

-Note: Grouping files by extension (equivalent to 7zip `qs` parameter) improves compression ratio, as data between different files of same type is likely to be similar (e.g. two text files).
+    Grouping files by extension (equivalent to 7zip `qs` parameter) improves compression ratio, as data between different files of same type is likely to be similar (e.g. two text files).

 ## Choosing Compression Implementation

+!!! tip

+    There is an important tradeoff between size and speed to be made, especially for more real-time cases like [Nexus Mods App](https://github.com/Nexus-Mods/NexusMods.App) where downloaded mods are recompressed on download.

+    The appropriate approach depends on your input data and use case; below are some general tips.

-- For recompressing downloaded files from the web; prefer faster compression approaches.
+- For repacking downloaded files from the web; prefer faster compression approaches.
     - Use `zstd -11` or `zstd -16` (depending on CPU, estimate power by thread count).
     - Can't have the user wait too long...
     - We only use highest levels e.g. `zstd -22` when 'publishing' (uploading) to web.

 - Files which we know are not compressible are assigned `copy` as compression strategy in their blocks.
-    - We should have some sort of mechanism to feed this info from outside the library.
+    - We will provide a mechanism to feed this info from outside the library.

 - Extraordinarily large files should be handled with LZ4.
     - To avoid case of lots of small files, and one huge file.
     - Files 1GB and beyond.
 Needs benchmarking.

-Prefer ZStd for large files.
+- Prefer ZStd for large files.

 ## Repacking/Appending Files